 - 1. Individual Dischargers and participants of a Discharger Group are the responsible parties for meeting the conditions of this Order.
-Failure by a Discharger to maintain compliance with conditions of this Order may result in enforcement actions including imposition of civil liability under Water Code 13268 or 13350, and/or withdrawal of the Conditional Waiver and issuance of waste discharge requirements by the Regional Board (Water Code sections 13261, 13263, 13265, 13268, 13300, 13301, 13304, 13340, 13350). - 2.
+Failure by an Individual Discharger or participants of a Discharger Group to maintain compliance with conditions of this Order may result in enforcement actions including imposition of civil liability under Water Code 13268 or 13350, and/or withdrawal of the eC onditional wW aiver and issuance of waste discharge requirements by the Regional Board (Water Code sections 13261, 13263, 13265, 13268, 13300, 13301, 13304, 13340, 13350). - 2.
 Under the terms of this Order, both owners and operators of irrigated lands have responsibility for compliance with the conditions of this Order.
 Many management practices will be operational in nature and under the direct control of the operator, while structural practices which remain in place through changes in leaseholders will more likely be the responsibility of the landowner.
 In the event that the Regional Board undertakes enforcement action, the owner and the operator may be held accountable.
 Owners and operators may consider delineating these responsibilities in lease agreements; however both the owner and operator will retain full legal responsibility for complying with all provisions of this Order. - 3.
-The conditions of this Order require the identification and implementation of targeted actions to attain Water Quality Benchmarks.
-To satisfy the conditions of this Order, an Individual Discharger or Discharger Group must submit technical reports and conduct required monitoring programs.
-In addition to the foregoing, a Discharger must, where necessary to attain Water Quality Benchmarks, implement management practices, evaluate the effectiveness of those practices, and, refine and/or supplement those practices to improve their effectiveness, as necessary to
+The conditions of this Order require the identification and implementation of targeted actions that will lead to achievingattain wW ater qQuality bBenchmarks.
+To satisfy the conditions of this Order, thean Individual Discharger or Discharger Group must submit technical reports, and conduct required monitoring programs.
+In addition to the foregoing, a Discharger must, where necessary to attain Water Quality Benchmarks, implement management practices, evaluate the effectiveness of managementthose practices, and, refine managementand/or supplement those practices to improve their effectiveness, as necessary to achieve water quality benchmarks, protect against pollution and nuisanceattain Water Quality Benchmarks, and protect the beneficial uses of waters of the state.

-- attain Water Quality Benchmarks, and protect the beneficial uses of waters of the state. - 4.
-If a Discharger fails to meet the requirements and conditions of this Order, the Executive Officer may, upon providing the Discharger with reasonable notice and an opportunity to submit information and be heard, terminate the Discharger's coverage under this Conditional Waiver. - 5.
+- 4. If an Individual Discharger or participant of a Discharger Group fails to meet the requirements and conditions of this Order, the Executive Officer may, upon providing the Discharger with reasonable notice and an opportunity to submit information and be heard, terminate the Discharger's coverage under this Conditional Waiver and require the Discharger to submit a ROWD.
+Prior to issuance of waste discharge requirements, the Discharger may request that the Regional Board not terminate the waiver, but must provide documentation regarding extenuating circumstances to the Regional Board to consider prior to issuance of waste discharge requirements. - 5.
 Individual Dischargers and members of a Discharger Group in compliance with the conditions of this Order will not be required to file ROWDs or be subject to WDRs during the term of this Conditional Waiver. - 6.
 This Order and Conditional Waiver shall become effective on October 7, 2010 and expire on October 7, 2015, except for enforcement purposes, unless rescinded, renewed, or extended by the Regional Board.